iterative/dvc.org/static/docs/get-started/reproduce.md

 In the previous chapters, we described our first [pipeline]](/doc/commands-reference/pipeline).
 Basically, we generated a number of [stage files](/doc/commands-reference/run) ([DVC-files](/doc/user-guide/dvc-file-format)).
-Each of these stages define single commands to execute towards a final result.
+These stages define individual commands to execute towards a final result.
 Each depends on some data (either raw data files or intermediate results from previous stages) and code files.

 If you just cloned the [project](https://github.com/iterative/example-get-started), make sure you first